Is Osh Safe to Travel?

 Water Safety

 Conventional wisdom says not to drink the tap water at the new place.
 Please, follow this wisdom while in Osh.
 As a local, I’m more than fine drinking tap water.
-However, once my friend from a respected international organization revealed the results of the tap water tests and they were not promising.
-This may be due to outdated water supply systems left from the Soviet era (I don’t know…).
+However, once my friend from a respected international organization revealed the tap water test results, they were not promising.
+This may be due to outdated water-supply systems left over from the Soviet era (I don’t know…).
 Anyways, try to avoid the tap water in Osh.
-Avoid ordering the drinks with ice, as food vendors use tap water to make one.
+Avoid ordering drinks with ice, as food vendors use tap water to make them.

 If you are going on hikes, bring your filter or special pills.
 Even the purest mountain water is dangerous to drink without boiling or filtering.